-Introduction to the 2007-08 Edition
+Introduction to the 2008-09 Edition

-The following workbook presents Georgia's plan for defining adequate yearly progress (AYP) as required by the No Child Left Behind Act of 2001 (NCLB) for the 2007-08 school year.
+The following workbook presents Georgia's plan for defining adequate yearly progress (AYP) as required by the No Child Left Behind Act of 2001 (NCLB) for the 2008-09 school year.
 Georgia is strongly committed to the goals of NCLB, which reinforce Georgia's state accountability system and can help improve education for all of Georgia's students.

 Georgia makes annual AYP determinations for all public schools and districts in the State, as required by federal law.
-In submitting this revised AYP workbook for 2007-08, Georgia seeks to build on lessons learned from the last two years and take full advantage of new NCLB flexibility to ensure the most valid and reliable AYP determinations.
+In submitting this revised AYP workbook for 2008-09, Georgia seeks to build on lessons learned over the years to take full advantage of new NCLB flexibility to ensure the most valid and reliable AYP determinations.

-For 2007-08, AYP will constitute the basis of Georgia's accountability determinations.
+For 2008-09, AYP will constitute the basis of Georgia's accountability determinations.
 Current Georgia law requires that all schools (Title I and Non-Title I) be held accountable based on either or both absolute student achievement and progress on improved student achievement on State assessments.
 In 2004, the Governor's Office of Student Achievement (GOSA) and the Georgia Department of Education (GaDOE) worked with a State Advisory Committee on Accountability and Consequences (including education stakeholders from across the State) to develop a single statewide accountability system for Georgia, which was implemented in the fall of 2005 (see Appendix D).